garutilorenzo/ansible-role-linux-mysql/README.md

 #### User and Database creation

-We need to create on db and one user for wordpress, to do this we have to find the primary server (checl the cluster status and find the node with -> "mode": "R/W")
+We need to create on db and one user for wordpress, to do this we have to find the primary server (check the cluster status and find the node with -> "mode": "R/W")

 ```
 mysqlsh root@localhost